DocNow/storified/README.md

 like the files to be downloaded to, and `<STORIFY_USERNAME>` to be the Storify username who created the stories.

-For example if you wanted to download digdialog's stories to /home/ed/digdialog:
+For example if you wanted to download `digdialog`'s stories to `/home/ed/storified`:

 ```
-% docker run -v /home/ed/digdialog:/storified docnow/storified digdialog
+% docker run -v /home/ed/storified:/storified/downloads docnow/storified digdialog
 ```

 [Storify]: https://en.wikipedia.org/wiki/Storify